Software

 Operating system

-- Linux1
+Linux1

 - Debian for servers (where things have to be stable)

-- Windows2
+- Windows

-On Linux, my go-to desktop environment is KDE.
+When I need to use my desktop (Linux), my go-to desktop environment is KDE.
 It retains the desktop metaphor and way of working I had become accustomed to ever since I started using computers, and everything tends to be fairly well integrated.

 Also, honourable mentions to GNOME, XFCE, Niri and i3, where I’ve also spent a good amount of time.